Projects in Teams

 Every Meeting Brings Its Notes Along

-For every meeting you attach to a project or team, you still get:
+For every meeting you attach to a project, you still get:

 • AI transcription of everything said.

-• AI summaries that pull out key points, decisions, and action items.
+• AI chat that pull out key points, decisions, and action items.

-• Automatic recap emails to attendees when you’re done:
+• Automatic MOM emails to attendees when you’re done

 Great for Growing and Cross-Functional Teams